Custom leaves for Vue trees

 Right click it and select "edit material".
 In the Color & Alpha tab, click the small arrow below the image and select the tiff file you have created.
 You will see a prompt: The picture contains alpha information.
 Would you like to use it as a material transparency ?
 Click yes.

 Now you should have a nice texture, but it is not ready to use.
 The mapping of the transparency does not match the one of the color layer.
-I suspect this is one of the proverbial Vue bugs, but it is easily corrected.
+I suspect this a bug, but it is easily corrected.
 Right click the texture map and choose Edit function.

 I have used this technique with just a small sample of what Digarts offers.
 The Jungle DVD for Photoshop has very high resolution files for more than 45 different plants and items including japanese maple, bougainvillea, apple tree with flowers, etc. Reeds, grass and grain textures can be used in Vue just as easily.
 Only a few items cannot be used this way.
 The advantages of these textures is their high resolution and the fact that they are all on transparent background.